Skip to content

 • Signature

-It is important to clarify the process for resigning in your company’s policies.
-That way employees will know what information they need to include in their resignation letters.
-This will then serve as written proof of notice and protects both parties in the event of potential future disputes.
+It is important to clarify the process for resigning from your company’s policies.
+That way, employees will know what information they need to include in their resignation letters.
+This will then serve as written proof of notice and protect both parties in the event of potential future disputes.

 The offboarding process